 RESEARCH FOCUS: Pharmacological targeting of Metastatic Breast Cancer

-Understanding and overcoming how EMT facilitates resistance to ErbB-directed therapeutics is a major focus of our research.
+Understanding and overcoming how EMT facilitates drug resistance is a major focus of our research.
 To approach this question we have established a number of unique cell lines that have undergone EMT and acquired resistance to agents targeting ErbB receptors and downstream effector molecules.
 Global gene expression analyses of these resistant cells have revealed several potential targets that may be responsible for the EMT process and more importantly therapeutic resistance.
-Ongoing work in my lab utilizes genetic and pharmacologic manipulation of several potential resistance mediators to validate their role in eliciting the EMT and drug resistant status of cancer cells.
+Ongoing work in the lab utilizes genetic and pharmacologic manipulation of several potential resistance mediators to validate their role in eliciting EMT and the drug resistant status of cancer cells.
 To address these questions we utilize approaches that include three-dimensional cell culture and in vivo mouse models of tumor growth and metastasis.
 In particular our research has a directed focus on utilizing in vivo optical imaging to track and quantify cell number, location and specific activation of particular signaling pathways.

 February 2024 - Sherri Dovico has joined the Wendt as our lab manager.
 Welcome Sherri!

 December 2023 - FGFR1 Signaling Facilitates Obesity-Driven Pulmonary Outgrowth in Metastatic Breast Cancer, was published in MCR.
 Congrats Eylem!